 If we examine the federal structure of the Indian Constitution.
-India is an union of states with clear bifurcation of powers of the center and the state.
-It is defined under the two lists- Union list and the State List.
+India is a union of states with the clear bifurcation of powers of the center and the state.
+It is defined under the two lists- Union List and the State List.

-The following provisions of our Indian Constitution regulating the centre state relation make the issue very clear:
+The following provisions of our Indian Constitution regulating the center state relation make the issue very clear:

 Legislative Relations (Articles 245-255): 1.
 Parliament has exclusive jurisdiction to make laws regarding (97) items in the Union List; State legislature has exclusive power to make laws in regard to (66) items in the State List; both the union and state legislature can legislate in regard to (47) items in the Concurrent List (Article 246).

-Parliament has power to legislate for two or more States by their consent.
+Parliament has the power to legislate for two or more States by their consent.
 It is adoption of such legislation by any other State (Article 252).

 The supremacy of the center in the entire arrangement is further proved under the following provisos:

-In the chit fund scan.
+In the chit fund scam.
 Supreme Court has already delved into the matter and issued directions for the transfer of the case to CBI.
 It was done way back on 9/5/14.
-The West Bengal government has subsequently acted very cleverly and withdrawn the consent given to center for applicability of the Delhi Police Special Establishment Act.
+The West Bengal government has subsequently acted very cleverly and withdrawn the consent given to the center for the applicability of the Delhi Police Special Establishment Act.
 The fact remains that the said withdrawal would not have any retrospective effect.
 The investigation was already undertaken by CBI in the Shardha Chit Fund matter.
 On this count, the action of Mamta Banerjee is patently against the Constitution.

 Further, when the Special Police Act itself provides such.
 Subject to the consent by the State, the CBI can take up investigation in relation to the crime which was otherwise within the jurisdiction of the State Police.
 The court can also exercise its constitutional power of judicial review.
 The court can direct the CBI to take up the investigation within the jurisdiction of the State.
 This has already been done in Shardha Case hence there is no irregularity at any stage in the matter.